==philippians 4:1-3:

 -------J.R.
 Miller was a pastor and former editorial superintendent of the Presbyterian Board of Publication from 1880 to 1911.
 His works are now in the public domain.

-Philippians 4:22: All the saints salute you, chiefly they that are of Caesar's household.
+All the saints greet you, but especially those who are of Caesar’s household.

 |